kubernetes/examples/guestbook/README.md

 ## Set up and Expose the Guestbook Frontend

 The guestbook application has a web frontend serving the HTTP requests written in PHP.
-It is configured to connect to the 'redis-master' Service for write requests and the 'redis-slave' service for Read requests.
+It is configured to connect to the `redis-master` Service for write requests and the `redis-slave` service for Read requests.

 ### Creating the Guestbook Frontend Deployment